Born in the '90s? Your colon cancer risk could be rising

 "The good news is that it's still uncommon in individuals under 50," Chang agreed, but it's really the speed of the rise that concerns him.

-"It's important for us to be thinking about this because it's clearly not a trend that seems to be leveling off," he said.
+"It's important for us to be thinking about this, because it's clearly not a trend that seems to be leveling off," he said.

 An uncertain future

-Allison Rosen, a cancer prevention advocate in Houston, Texas, was not thinking about numbers and statistics when her doctor asked her to discuss the results of her colonoscopy in person.
+Allison Rosen, a cancer prevention advocate in Houston, was not thinking about numbers and statistics when her doctor asked her to discuss the results of her colonoscopy in person.

 "I knew right then that it was colon cancer," said Rosen, who was 32 when she was diagnosed.

-Rosen -- who has Crohn's disease, a risk factor for colon cancer -- said she likely sought care earlier than other young people because she was "in tune with (her) body."
+Rosen -- who has Crohn's disease, a risk factor for colon cancer -- said she probably sought care earlier than other young people because she was "in tune with (her) body."
 Even then, she put off her colonoscopy while her symptoms worsened.

-"I just had the worst cramps I've ever had in my life," said Rosen, who is now 36.
+"I just had the worst cramps I've ever had in my life," said Rosen, now 36.

 Other common symptoms include bloating, weight loss, constipation and blood in the stool, which can often be mistaken for hemorrhoids.

-Siegel, the study author, said that she knows of young patients who waited much longer than Rosen.
+Siegel, the study author, said she knows of young patients who waited much longer than Rosen.

 "I've heard stories of young people having symptoms for literally years," she said.